Skip to main content

 • The County Council retains and recruits a highly talented workforce.

-• Strengthen the processes we use to choose how to provide services for residents by developing our approach to 'strategic commissioning.'
-This will ensure that our funding is used effectively to meet identified needs and that services demonstrate good value for money.
+• Strengthen the processes we use to choose how to provide services for residents by developing our approach to ‘strategic commissioning.’
+This will ensure that our funding is used effectively to meet identified needs, services demonstrate good value for money and our procurement procedures are both sustainable and compliant.

 Scroll to top of page